 There are many practical ways in which you can minister and offer support to the people in your community who are living with cancer, but most of all, you can share with them the hope that faith in God offers.
 Our Journey of Hope® created this curriculum to equip you to be a knowledgeable and skilled ambassador of hope.

 ourjourneyofhope.com

-Our Journey of Hope® is an educational outreach brought to you by the Pastoral Care Department at Cancer Treatment Centers of America® (CTCA).
-For information about cancer treatment options at CTCA, please call 800-296-93330
+Our Journey of Hope® is an educational outreach brought to you by the Spritual Support Department at City of Hope®.
+For information about cancer treatment options at City of Hope, please call 800-296-9333.